What type of content do you primarily create?

 Head to the T icon to add text to your video and customize the font.
 The shape icon adds squares, rectangles, waveforms, and progress bars—the latter is great for lengthy video content.
 It shows viewers how far they are in the video.

-You can also use the file upload button to add sound effects to your video
+You can also use the file upload button to add sound effects to your video.
+Descript's AI features like Studio Sound can automatically enhance your audio quality by reducing background noise and room echo.

 Use the project timeline to play around with your elements and timing.
 Just click the end of each layer and drag it to suit.